Taiko2k/Tauon/CONTRIBUTING.md

   > To run manually for standard install `python3 /opt/tauon-music-box/tauon.py` or for flatpak install ...?
 (I forgot how you do this)

 For suggestions, I may or may not choose to impliment what you describe.
 Explaining how a feature would be integraged would be more helpful than vauge ideas.
 Design concepts would be great, but you should check with me before investing too much time into it.

+### Translations

+There are currently no translations available.
+But you can contibute one if you like.

+The translation framework used is gettext.
+Contact me or open an issue and I can give you a `.po` file to translate.

+Not all strings are marked for translation yet.
+Language will be detected based on locale environment variables.
+Only left to right text is supported at this time.

 ### Code Contributions